Updated June 2023

 BETTER (but not best) CHOICES (EU standard or ECOCERT):

-• Crunchi.
-“There is no such thing as a completely “lead-free” mineral color cosmetic.
+• Crunchi is a good choice that avoids PFAS but says “There is no such thing as a completely “lead-free” mineral color cosmetic.
 It does not exist.
 Iron oxides are derived from the earth and need to be purified to remove heavy metal contaminants.
 It is possible to remove most impurities, however it is not possible to remove 100% of heavy metals and trace amounts will always still exist.
 Crunchi uses some of the purist forms of iron oxides available in the world therefore reducing the likelihood of heavy metal impurities in our products.”
 But they fail to mention that they could use lab created iron oxides.
 “All pigments used meet the ECOCERT standard, which is one of the most prominent international organic certification organizations in the world.”
 ECOCERT makes sure that the mineral pigments are truly natural, without any petroleum additives or components, and they have to adhere to European limits for heavy metals, which specifies limits for 12 heavy metals, not just 3 as specified by the FDA here in the U.S. No synthetic dyes or fragrances either.
 I hear they plan to provide third party testing in the near future.
 No nano particles or titanium dioxide in any loose powder formulations.
 Uses organic ingredients.
 Leaping Bunny Certified.
 This is an MLM company.
 They have not responded to questions about ECOCERT and I outlined my concerns about EU standards above.
 They say “In 2019 Crunchi began a third-party laboratory testing program for heavy metals (Lead, Arsenic, Mercury, and Cadmium).
 Since day one, Crunchi has invested in the highest purity grade colorants (iron oxides) available for all our color cosmetics with the goal of achieving the lowest possible heavy metal levels for our products using tests with a sensitivity as low as…..” but their language is still vague and doesn’t actually give specifics on what the actual levels in their makeup are.
 They claim “We are thrilled to report that all products tested so far are well below the European Union, Canadian, and United States cosmetic heavy metal upper limits” but note that they said “so far” and also remember that German or MadeSafe are better standards that they don’t claim to meet.

 • Kjaer Weis: “We’re happy to say that we require all our raw material suppliers to provide documentation that ingredients do not contain heavy metals and that tested levels are well below the limit permitted by law.
 Our ingredients are certified by the Italian CCPB, one of the strictest certification boards in the world.
 Our ingredients meet both EU and Italian CCPB regulations for heavy metals—kindly refer to EU cosmetic product regulations for more information.”
 Uses organic ingredients.
 Very pricy.